Curbside Classic Writer’s Guide

 The Featured Image will now appear there.

 Preview Your Post: In order to see how the images (and all of your post) will look when published, you’ll need to check it in “Preview” (Under the Publish Section top right), because the picture’s relative size is not quite the same in the Post Editor.
 In Preview, pictures should have a gray border on all four sides.
-If the picture in Preview doesn’t have the gray border on all four sides, it’s (presumably) too big.
-The right side will be cut first.
+If the picture in Preview doesn’t have the gray border on all four sides, it’s (presumably) too big, or is not centered.
+Center the image. or if it’s too big for some reason, the right side will be cut first.
 Reduce it until you see the right border in Preview, or even smaller.

 Images are normally inserted centered (default), but if for some reason it’s not, the Image Editor can also be reset for Left, center or Right.